 I took an art class in middle and high school as well as a drawing class for one semester in college.
 Aside from that, I only learned through trial and error, especially for painting.
 I believe that it’s more important to know and study your subject matter.
 So I invested in that rather than in art school.
 The artwork just came with time.

 When did you actually decide that you wanted to be an artist?After presenting my final project to my senior year art class, my teacher and classmates all told me that it was good enough to sell it and encouraged me to pursue it professionally.
 I had always created artwork, but never thought that I could sell it and so I never considered that it could be a career.
+Eventually after several years working seasonal jobs with the NPS and other wildlife agencies I took the leap to pursue my art full-time in 2015.

 Do you belong to a family of artists?My grandma was the best quilt-maker I ever knew, my mom does amazing rug hooking now, and my dad builds a lot of cool things to use and/or for decoration.